thbighead/wordless-framework/README.md

 ## Exception codes

-0. *Caught internally*: those exceptions should never interrupt the application because they are (or should be) always caught by the framework itself everytime it would be thrown;
+0. *Caught internally*: those exceptions should never interrupt application because they are (or should be) always caught by the framework itself everytime it would be thrown;
-1. *Development error*: it means that the exception is thrown to force developers to always use a try-catch block when calling what throws it.
-It's a kind of exception that should only interrupt the application when a develop mistake occurs;
+1. *Development error*: it's a kind of exception that should only interrupt application when a develop mistake occurs;
 2. *Logic control*: it controls any application logic.
 It may be wrapped by a try-catch code or not depending on what developers expect;
-3. *Intentional interrupt*: should never be caught.
-Exceptions are made to ALWAYS interrupt the application.
+3. *Intentional interrupt*: should never be caught, those exceptions are made to ALWAYS interrupt application.

 ## Docker

 To provide a development environment, Wordless offers the following containers:

-#### Workspace
+### Workspace

 This is the main container, where you can access PHP, Composer, and the Wordless CLI console.
 Generally, this is where you will interact with your application most of the time.

-#### MariaDB
+### MariaDB

 This container is responsible for creating and managing your database.

-#### Adminer
+### Adminer

 Adminer is a container that allows interaction with the database through the browser, providing an interface to perform various tasks necessary for database-related development.

 ### Commands

-### Starting containers
+#### Starting containers
 To start the containers, use the `up` command, which will initiate each container.
 If the containers haven't been created, this command will also build them.